What is Six Sigma and how is it used in manufacturing?

 The concept was developed in 1986 by engineer Bill Smith who worked at Motorola.
-The concept was developed when he realized at Motorola an association between decreased costs of production and increase in quality of products.
+The concept was developed when he realized at Motorola an association between decreased costs of production and an increase in quality of products.
 The term “Six Sigma” came from the statistical concepts applied to manufacturing, based on the sigma rating associated with the percentage of defect-free products.
 The goal of a Six Sigma process is 99.99966% defect-free or has 3.4 defective units per million.
 Motorola has reported that Six Sigma has saved them over $17 billion by the end of 2006.
 It was also adopted by Jack Welch, the CEO of General Electric in 1995.
 At this time, almost half of the Fortune 500 companies have adopted Six Sigma in their organization’s manufacturing processes.

 Implementation of Six Sigma

 In order to succeed in implementing Six Sigma in your manufacturing processes, it has to be fully integrated into your business strategy and practices and be at the core of management’s vision for the company.
-The most important resource in deploying Six Sigma is having your employees trained to fully understand it’s methodology and processes.
+The most important resource in deploying Six Sigma is having your employees trained to fully understand its methodology and processes.
 There are a variety of quality management tools and methods that can be utilized to optimize your manufacturing processes.
-Six Sigma projects typically follows the DMAIC methodology.
+Six Sigma projects typically follow the DMAIC methodology.